 Depending on your unique education background each applicant will be advised on the most appropriate way forward during interview.

-NB: the default route for an applicant who holds a non-science degree is to join the BSc (Hons) Nutritional Science.
+Please Note: the default route for an applicant who holds a non-science degree is to join the BSc (Hons) Nutritional Science.
 Each applicant applying for the MSc/Dip Personalised Nutrition course without a first science degree will be considered on an individual application basis.
+Some graduates of nutritional therapy diploma courses may meet direct entry requirements or offered a bridging route to join the MSc or PGDip programmes.

 The four key bioscience modules and their respective levels are: